 The EU offered another bailout loan worth €130 billion in February 2012, saving the country from leaving the Euro.
 The bailout loan, however, included as condition that Greece should approve a further austerity package.

-There are no interest rate figures for loans with longer IRFs, as such lending has ground to a halt.
+There are no interest rate figures for loans with longer IRFs, which implies that lending for these types of loans have ground to a halt.

 For outstanding housing loans:

 The Greek housing market is vulnerable to interest rate movements as the majority of housing loans have an IRF of up to one year only.
-Since 2H 2009, 70% or more of new housing loans have had interest rates adjustable at least annually.
+Since the second half of 2009, 70% or more of new housing loans have had interest rates adjustable at least annually.

 Gross rental yields in Greece remain poor, despite falling residential property prices.

-Gross rental yields on 120 sq. m. central Athens apartments are at about 3.8%, according to Global Property Guide research of July 2015.
-This is not a good yield.
+Gross rental yields on 120 sq. m. central Athens apartments are at about 4.1%, slightly up from 3.8% a year earlier, according to Global Property Guide research of July 2016.
+This is rather a moderate yield.
+Larger apartments yield less, at about 3.5%.
 It would be difficult to justify becoming a landlord at yields at this level.
-On the other hand, small apartments in Athens generate slightly higher yields, at 4.3%.

-Apartments within the suburbs of Athens have even lower yields ranging from 3.37% to 4.09%.
-Likewise, houses in the suburbs have very low yields ranging from 3.34% to 3.56%.
+Apartments within the suburbs of Athens have comparably low yields ranging from 3.75% to 4.16%.
+Likewise, houses in the suburbs have very low yields ranging from 3.08% to 3.39%.

-In Crete, gross rental yields of apartments range from 2.42% to 3.67%.
+In Crete, gross rental yields of apartments are around 3%.
 As in Athens, smaller apartments tend to earn higher yields.

 Around three fourths of the Greeks are homeowners.
 The homeownership rate in Greece was relatively high at 75.9% in 2012, according to the European Mortgage Federation (EMF).
 The rental market comprised 20% of the dwelling stock in 2004, down from 24% in 1991.